BeipDev/BeipMU/Documentation/Triggers.md

 It’s a way to explain to a computer what you want it to look for.
 It contains codes for ‘Any of these specific things things’, ‘Not that’, ‘Pretty much anything’, and ‘Only if it’s the start of the line’ and many other useful concepts.

-You can use websites like https://regexr.com to test your Regular Expression (RegEx) code on any text you like (You can jsut copy and paste it from BeipMu), as well as use it’s built in reference guide.
+You can use websites like https://regexr.com to test your Regular Expression (RegEx) code on any text you like (You can just copy and paste it from BeipMu), as well as use it’s built in reference guide.

 ## Why would I need it?